MichMich/laravel-webcap/README.md

 This Laravel bundle provides a very simple way to capture website screenshots.
 It uses the headless webkit 'PhantomJS' as a capture-engine.

-Credits to the PhantomJS team for creating the awsome headless webkit.
+Credits to the PhantomJS team for creating the awesome headless webkit.
 For more info about PhantomJS, check out: [http://phantomjs.org](http://phantomjs.org)

 ## Install ##